janvmusic/Learning/data-intensive-apps/chapter9.md

 **Read repair** => When a client finds a _stale_ response, it will update the _stale_ replica with latest version.
 This approach is good for `frequently read` systems

 **Anti-entropy process** => background process that constantly looks for differences in the data between replicas

+**Partial Order** => Concurrent operations may be processed in any order, but if one operation happened before another, they must be processed in that order on every replica.

+**Timestamps** => needs to come from a _logical clock_, which is an algorithm to generate a sequence of numbers to identify operations, typically using counters that are incremented for every operation.

+**Total order** => Every operation has a unique sequence number, and you can always compare two sequence number to determine which is greater